Exciting engineering challenges with great prizes

 • Chris Novak

-Chris Novak over 10 years ago
+Chris Novak about 11 years ago

 I (of course) agree with Chris Farrell - let's make sure these robots are buildable...
 The Traditional Humanoid design does seem like a good pick.